 General health benefits

 Plant foods are a good source of many vitamins, minerals, and antioxidants.
-The Dietary Guidelines for Americans urge people to eat more fruits and vegetables to lower their risk of developing several diseases.
+The

 Other brands offer meal delivery services online.
 Several vegetable box companies also deliver fresh fruits and vegetables that someone can prepare themselves.